-- IV.
-Identification of environmental and cultural resources.
-The applicant must submit the following: - (1) The location of all historical, architectural, archeological, or other cultural resources on or near the proposed facility as documented by the Virginia Cultural Resource Information System and the Department of Historic Resources. - (2) The location of all wildlife and wildlife habitats documented by the department of wildlife resources. - (3) The location of airports within a mile of the proposed development.
+System and the department of historic resources for the department of environmental quality.

+- (2) The location of all wildlife and wildlife habitats documented by the department of wildlife resources. - (3) The location of airports within a mile of the proposed development.